Universal - Memory Tampering - Detector

 Manual

-Add the 'PrimitiveCheatingDetector' MonoBehavior from the 'GUPS.AntiCheat.Detector' namespace to your 'AntiCheat-Monitor' GameObject or better to a child GameObject.
+Add the 'PrimitiveCheatingDetector' MonoBehavior from the 'GUPS.AntiCheat.Detector' namespace to your 'AntiCheat-Monitor' GameObject, or better, to a child GameObject.

-Add the 'PrimitiveCheatingDetector' as Component.
+Add the 'PrimitiveCheatingDetector' as a Component.

 Prefab